Cynthia Lee Fontaine

-Cynthia Lee Fontaine is the stage name of Carlos Díaz Hernández, a Puerto Rican drag performer and reality television personality from Austin, Texas, best known for competing on the eighth and ninth seasons of RuPaul's Drag Race.
+Cynthia Lee Fontaine is the stage name of Carlos Díaz Hernández, a Puerto Rican drag performer and reality television personality from Austin, Texas, best known for competing on the eighth and ninth seasons of RuPaul's Drag Race, as well as the tenth season of RuPaul's Drag Race All Stars.
 She won the title of Miss Congeniality on season 8.

 Early life and education

 Hernández was born in San Juan, Puerto Rico as the oldest child of Maria Hernandez.
 He has a degree in clinical psychology and worked in the mental health field for six years before starting drag.
 Hernández began doing drag in Puerto Rico in 2006, and moved to Killeen, Texas in 2008, where he started performing at Oil Can Harry's.
 He moved to Austin in 2011 and continued performing.

 Career

-Fontaine competed on the eighth season of RuPaul's Drag Race, which premiered on March 7, 2016.
+Cynthia Lee Fontaine competed on the eighth season of RuPaul's Drag Race, which premiered on March 7, 2016.
 During the show, she frequently referred to her "cucu", meaning buttocks, which became a part of the show's slang.
 Entertainment Weekly said "cucu" has evolved "into the queer pop cultural canon".
-Fontaine was the third queen eliminated, garnering a 10th-place finish.
-Even though she was only on the show for three episodes, Fontaine was voted Miss Congeniality by the fans, giving her the distinction of being voted Miss Congeniality while having spent the least amount of time on the show compared to other award recipients.
+Cynthia Lee Fontaine was the third queen eliminated, garnering a 10th-place finish.
+Even though she was only on the show for three episodes, She was voted Miss Congeniality by the fans, giving her the distinction of being voted Miss Congeniality while having spent the least amount of time on the show compared to other award recipients.